 - Best Travel Medical Insurance: HTH Worldwide and IMG

 But do you really need travel insurance?
 Probably.
-The good news is, if you paid for your trip with a credit card, you might already have coverage: Some credit cards have travel insurance benefits that cover all kinds of unexpected hiccups, and we’ll explore those options later in this article.
-For some, however, travel can be an investment just as significant as a car or house.
+The good news is, if you paid for your trip with a credit card, you might already have credit card travel insurance benefits to cover all kinds of unexpected hiccups.
+It’s a question that will be tackled later in this article.
+For some, travel can be a significant purchase.
 If you fall into this category, relatively inexpensive travel insurance plans can protect your wallet from any of the above situations and more.

 The Best Travel Insurance Companies